 Gloom sits in that nice category of games that are very easy to learn, but that still requires some real strategic thinking.
 You’ll learn the rules in a matter of minutes.
 But there’s much more going on than meets the eye.
 The rarity of the different modifier locations; the play-off between a card’s self-worth modifier and special effect; the push-your-luck element of when to cash out with one of your characters… it’ll take some brainpower to get it right.

 I also want to give Gloom a shout-out as a great option for travel.
 Its compact box and simple set-up make it perfect for carrying around.
 The length of the game (about an hour) might make it a bit difficult to whip out for a quick session on-the-fly, but for a cozy night in or long train journey, it’s perfect.

 Finally, despite being easy to learn, I’d note that Gloom definitely isn’t one for the kids.
 Some of the cards’ prompts err slightly too far up the morbid scale for young minds.
 But this just makes the stakes all the higher for the intended adult audience.

-Gloom is a card game for two-to-five players in which your job is to inflict so much misery on your family that they all die – and the more miserable they are the better.
+Gloom is a card game for 2-5 players in which your job is to inflict so much misery on your family that they all die – and the more miserable they are the better.

 With simple but still challenging mechanics and a great translucent card device, it’s a fun and strategic game with top-notch player interaction.